radar/ryanbigg.com/_posts/2018-01-12-exploding-your-rails-app-with-dry-rb-and-rom.markdown

 We're using our `ProjectSchema` to validate if the project parameters are valid in this case.
 If they are, then we go down the path of creating the project and redirecting the user back to `projects_path`.
+This is the same flow that we previously had in this controller action.

-If they aren't, then we initialize a new `Project` instance using whatever parameters were passed in from the form -- so the form is repopulated with its correct values, if any were specified.
+A new part of this flow is that if the parameters aren't valid, then we initialize a new `Project` instance using whatever parameters were passed in from the form -- so the form is repopulated with its correct values, if any were specified.
 We also show the "Project could not be created." message, and render the `new` template once more.
+The new template will then display these error messages from the `@validation` object.

 We'll need to make two more changes to our application before our test will pass.

-We'll need to add the `flash[:alert]` to display in the application layout, which we can do with this small addition to `app/views/layouts/application.html.erb`:
+We'll need to add the `flash[:alert]` to display in the application layout because our test checks for this.
+We can add this with this small addition to `app/views/layouts/application.html.erb`:

 ```erb